Jeremy Gunawardena

-Jeremy Gunawardena (born November 1955) is a mathematician and systems biologist who is Associate Professor in the Department of Systems Biology at Harvard Medical School.
-His lab focuses on cellular information processing.
+Jeremy Gunawardena (born November 1955) is a mathematician and systems biologist who is a Distinguished Professor at the Universitat Pompeu Fabra in Barcelona, Spain.
+His lab focuses on cellular learning and information processing.

 Education

-He received a BSc degree in mathematics from Imperial College, London, where he was awarded the Sir John Lubbock Memorial Prize for the highest-ranked first class degree in the University of London.
+Gunawardena received a BSc degree in mathematics from Imperial College, London, where he was awarded the Sir John Lubbock Memorial Prize for the highest-ranked first class degree in the University of London.
 He did Part III of the Mathematical Tripos at Trinity College, Cambridge, for which he was awarded a J T Knight Prize in Class 1, and went on to do his PhD in algebraic topology with Frank Adams at Cambridge.

 Career

 He was elected to a research fellowship in Pure Mathematics at Trinity College.
 Before taking up his Fellowship, he spent two years as L.E.
 Dickson Instructor in the Department of Mathematics at the University of Chicago.